 #3 Oh What Fun It Is to AI

-Dan Mitchell, global director of retail & CPG points out that, “Effective demand planning today requires high-speed decision making.”
+Dan Mitchell, global director of retail & CPG points out, “Effective demand planning today requires high-speed decision making.”

 "I needed a smart and creative way to meet customer expectations, especially during spikes in demand.
 Through multichannel tech and unparalleled dedication, Thankful has found ways for Pura Vida to provide service that is even better than before."